-Mr. Quin has previously served as senior consultant and project manager at Roland Berger Strategy Consultants from 2003 to 2005 and as assistant brand manager at the Marketing Department of Procter & Gamble (Guangzhou) Ltd. from 2001 to 2003.
+Mr. Quin has previously served as a senior consultant and project manager at Roland Berger Strategy Consultants from 2003 to 2005 and as an assistant brand manager at the Marketing Department of Procter & Gamble (Guangzhou) Ltd. from 2001 to 2003.

 Mr. Wei Feng has been NIO’s Chief Financial Officer since November 2019.
 Prior to joining the company, Mr. Feng served as Managing Director and Head of the auto and auto parts Research Team at China International Capital Corporation.
 Before that, he worked as an equity analyst at Everbright Securities Co.
 Ltd from 2010 to 2013.
-Mr. Feng’s career also includes 5+ years working experience within the ZF Group where he participated in many corporate efforts.
+Mr. Feng’s career also includes 5+ years of working experience within the ZF Group where he participated in many corporate efforts.

 Other notable executives are Mr. Feng Shen, Executive Vice President and Chairman of Quality Management Committee, Mr. Xin Zhou, Executive Vice President and Chairman of Product Committee, and Mr. Ganesh V. Iyer, Managing Director of NIO US and Global Chief Information Officer.

 Still, the same question remains: what is NIO’s business model?
 Let’s see it in the next paragraph!